mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 ## What can we do?

-We have a couple of options to fix this problem.
+We have a couple of options to address this problem.
 For instance, we could change the memory and CPU targets in the HPA settings.
-But this isn't a lasting solution because if our application's memory use changes, we could face the same issue again.
-Instead, we should look at the main cause: the constant memory usage.
+However, this isn't a permanent solution because if our application's memory use fluctuates, we could encounter the same issue again.
+Instead, we should tackle the root cause: the constant memory usage.

-Our application's memory use stays the same no matter how many pods are running or how much traffic we have.
-Because of this, the HPA acts like a function where $f(x) = x$.
-This means adjusting the number of pods based on memory doesn't help since the memory doesn’t change with the traffic.
-The best approach is to stop using the memory metric in the HPA settings and rely only on the CPU metric.
+Our application's memory consumption remains unchanged regardless of the number of pods running or the volume of traffic.
+As a result, the HPA acts like a function where $f(x) = x$.
+This means adjusting the number of pods based on memory usage is ineffective since the memory doesn’t vary with the traffic.
+The best strategy is to remove the memory metric from the HPA settings and rely solely on the CPU metric.

 ## Conclusion

-In this post, we looked at how the Horizontal Pod Autoscaler (HPA) in Kubernetes helps manage the number of pods based on CPU and memory usage.
-This is very important for keeping applications running smoothly as demands change over time.
-However, we also learned that it's crucial to keep an eye on the HPA settings and adjust according to your real-world scenario.
+In this post, we explored how the Horizontal Pod Autoscaler (HPA) in Kubernetes manages the number of pods based on CPU and memory usage.
+This is very important for keeping applications running smoothly as demands fluctuate.
+However, we learned the importance of monitoring HPA settings and adjusting them to fit real-world scenarios.

-We have learnt how different metric patterns can affect the HPA's behaviour and on deciding on which metrics to use.
-We should only use HPA with those metrics which values fluctuate with the traffic or with the number of pods running.

-Through an example, we've seen how crucial it is to choose the right metrics for HPA.
-Effective HPA deployment relies on using metrics that genuinely reflect changes in workload and resource needs.
-Metrics that do not vary with traffic levels or pod count might not be suitable for making scaling decisions.
+Through an example, we've discovered how various metric patterns can influence the HPA's behavior and the importance of selecting appropriate metrics.
+Metrics that do not adjust with traffic levels or pod count may not be appropriate for making scaling decisions.

-For anyone using Kubernetes, understanding how to manage these settings is key, whether you're in a small startup or a large company.
-It's all about understanding your systems well and making the right adjustments.
+For anyone using Kubernetes, whether in a small startup or a large company, understanding how to properly manage these settings is essential.
+It’s all about deeply knowing your systems and making the right adjustments to maintain efficiency and responsiveness.